I overheard a man on Manly Wharf beach one afternoon and his story became one of the most compelling interviews.

 I know a little Italian.
 His name’s Marco and he’s a retired jockey.

-(Dip the hat towards the film ‘Top Secret’ for that gag.
-I’m here all week, tip your waitress, try the risotto.)
+(Dips the hat towards the film ‘Top Secret’ for that gag.
+I’m here all week, tip your wait staff, try the risotto.)

 I love it.
 I adore it.
 I love feeling like a stranger in my own land.
 It’s like overseas travel without the 16 hours in cattle class and the baggage staff using your guitar for hammer throwing practice.